centricconsulting/oxidize-template-sandbox/README.md

-# Oxidize Code Generation
+# Oxidize Template Sandbox

 This repository is a sandbox for developing EJS templates that will be used in the Oxidize application.

-# Concepts to Master
+# Concepts For You To Master

 - Oxidize Metadata Json Structure (see below)
 - Embedded Javascript Templating [EJS](https://ejs.co/)